 - A person may, however, serve more than two full consecutive years as a member of the Executive Committee so long as that person is serving in a different capacity.

-- A member of the Executive Committee who has served four consecutive years must resign from the Executive Committee for a period of at least two consecutive years before submitting his/her name for consideration to the ISC membership for a position on the Executive Committee.
+- Unless otherwise agreed by a majority of the remaining Executive Committee and only for a period until a successor is identified and elected, a member of the Executive Committee who has served four consecutive years must resign from the Executive Committee for a period of at least two consecutive years before submitting his/her name for consideration to the ISC membership for a position on the Executive Committee.

-- The Executive Committee shall present the nominated candidates to the Voting ISC Members at least thirty (30) calendar days prior to the Annual Meeting, to be voted on at such meeting.
+2. The Executive Committee shall present the nominated candidates to the Voting ISC Members at least ten (10) calendar days prior to the Annual Meeting or such other meeting at which a vote regarding the candidates will be taken, to be voted on at such meeting.

-- March ISC General Meeting-present nominations slate to ISC Members.
+c.
+March ISC General Meeting: Present nominations slate to ISC Members.

-- April ISC Annual General Meeting-ISC Voting Members vote on slate.
+d.
+April ISC Annual General Meeting: ISC Voting Members vote on slate.

-- A nominee must consent to serve if elected.
+5. A nominee must consent to be nominated and must serve if elected.

-- When determined necessary by a majority of the Executive Committee, the Committee may nominate Members-at-Large to serve on the Executive Committee for terms to be established at the time of the nomination.
+1. When determined necessary by a majority of the Executive Committee, the Committee may nominate Members-at-Large to serve on the Executive Committee for a one-year term, unless otherwise established at the time of the nomination.

-- The Executive Committee shall present the nominated candidate(s) to the ISC Voting members at any special or regular meeting of the ISC Voting members to be voted on at such meeting.
+2. The Executive Committee shall present the nominated candidate(s) to the ISC Voting Members at any special or regular meeting of the ISC Voting Members to be voted on at such meeting.

-- A nominee must consent to serve if elected.
+3. A nominee must consent to be nominated and must serve if elected.

 Section 6 -- Vacancies

-- Any Executive Committee member may resign at any time by giving two weeks written notice to the Co-Presidents or the Vice President - Communications.
+- Any Executive Committee member may resign at any time by giving at least two weeks’ written notice to the Co-Presidents or the Vice President - Communications.